 The rivers of the Ottawa Valley are incredible resources.

-In celebration of the rivers and the recreational opportunities they provide to residents, the HOHW organizers with the support of NRS and our sponsors are actively working to minimize the cost of participation.
+In celebration of the rivers and the recreational opportunities they provide to residents, the HOHW organizers and our sponsors are actively working to minimize the cost of participation.
 We want to see people outside, enjoying the fresh air, exercise and excitement of paddlesports.

 The Ottawa River is among Canada’s most historic waterways, a backbone for the development of our nation.
 The Petawawa is one of the few remaining whitewater rivers in “southern” Ontario that remains largely untouched; free of major dams, and any major industries as it flows from the heart of Algonquin Park.
 Let’s ensure that the recreational value of these rivers is more visible, and celebrated by the general public.